14

 8. Never move on

 Harbor all past resentments.
-Letting go leaves you bereft when you need ammunition during completely unrelated arguments.
+You’ll need this ammunition during completely unrelated arguments.

 9. Assume the worst